MontiCore/cd4analysis/README.md

   association [0..1] Person (parent) <-> (child) monticore.Person [*];
 }
 ```
+This example CD contains the following information:

-The CD is contained in the package `monticore` and is called `MyLife`.
+- The CD is contained in the package `monticore` and is called `MyLife`.
-The example CD shows
-- the definition of the two classes `Person` and `Student`,
-- the abstract class `Person`,
+- The package `monticore` also serves as the default package for all classes in the CD.
+- The CD defines four (4) classes `Person`,`PhoneNumber`, `Student`, and `Grade`.
+- `Person` is an abstract class, and therefore cannot be instantiated directly.
+- `Student` and `Grade` are contained in the package `uni`.
+Packages can be used to structure the classes contained in a CD.
-- the class `Student` extending the class `Person` (like in Java); interfaces
+- The class `Student` extends the class `Person` (like in Java, implementation of interfaces
-  are also be possible,
+  are also possible).
-- classes containing attributes, which have a type and a name,
+- Each class may contain attributes, which have a type and name.
-- available default types, which are basic types (from Java), imported types
+- The CD uses available default types (which are basic types from Java), imported types
-  (like `Date`), and predefined forms of generic types (like
+  (like `Date`), and predefined forms of generic types (e.g., `List<.>`),
-  `List<.>`),
-- associations and compositions that are defined between two classes and
+- It also contains associations and compositions that are defined between two classes.
-  can have a name, a navigation information (e.g. `<->`), role names on both
+- An association can have a name, navigation information (e.g., `<->`), a role name on each
-  sides, multiplicities (like `[0..1]`) and certain predefined
+  side, multiplicity constraints (e.g., `[0..1]`) and certain predefined
-  tags/stereotypes
-  (like `{ordered}`),
+  tags/stereotypes (e.g., `{ordered}`),
-- that both, association and compositions, can be qualified for example by
-  `[java.lang.String]`, and
-- that packages can be used to structure the classes contained in the model.
+- Associations and attributes may also reference qualified types (e.g., `[java.lang.String]`).

-Further examples can be found [here][ExampleModels].
+More examples can be found [here][ExampleModels].

-The CD language infrastructure can be used as tool from shell as well
+The CD language infrastructure can be used as a command-line tool from shell or gradle,
-as within gradle or just as framework with dirct Java API access.
+as well as a framework with dirct Java API access.

 ## Command Line Interface Tool

 The tool provides typical functionality used when
-processing models.
-It provides functionality
-for
+processing models, including:
-* parsing including coco-checking and creating symbol tables,
+* parsing with coco-checking and symbol table creation,
 * pretty-printing,
 * storing symbols in symbol files,
 * loading symbols from symbol files,
-* transforming CDs into a graphical svg format, and
+* transforming a CD into a graphical svg format
-* computing the semantic difference of 2 CDs.
+* computing the semantic difference of 2 CDs, and
 * merging 2 CDs (iff the result is semantically sound)

-The requirements for building and using the CD tool are that Java 8, Git,
+The requirements for building and using the CD tool are that Java 11, Git,
-and Gradle are installed and available for use e.g. in Bash.
+and Gradle are installed and available for use (e.g., in bash).

 ### Downloading the Latest Version of the Tool

 A ready to use version of the tool can be downloaded in the form of an
 executable JAR file.
 You can use [**this download link**][ToolDownload] for downloading the tool.
-Or you can use `wget` to download the latest version in your working directory:
+Alternatively, the `wget` command can be used to download the latest version into your working directory:
 ```shell
 wget "https://monticore.de/download/MCCD.jar" -O MCCD.jar
 ```